 One study even found that a breakfast of eggs, when compared to cereal or no breakfast at all, helped people reduce cravings for sugary and fatty foods later in the day.

-But given how ubiquitous this food truly is, it’s surprising how much we don’t know.
-So we’ve compiled a list of some little known facts about chicken eggs.
+However, given how ubiquitous this food truly is, it’s surprising how much we don’t know.
+So we’ve compiled a list of some little known facts about chicken eggs below;

 Read Also: Vaccination Program for Poultry Chickens